minhuanli/minhuanli.github.io/_posts/2020-12-31-SetupJekylllocally.md

    echo 'export PATH="/usr/local/opt/ruby/bin:$PATH"' >> ~/.zshrc
    ## If you're using Bash
    echo 'export PATH="/usr/local/opt/ruby/bin:$PATH"' >> ~/.bash_profile
+   ## Update Jul 12, 2022
+   ## If you are using M1 chip macbook, the homebrew lives elsewhere, you have to do:
+   echo 'export PATH="/opt/homebrew/opt/ruby/bin:$PATH"' >> ~/.zshrc

    ## Source the setting file .zshrc or .bash_profile, you should see
    >>> which ruby
    /usr/local/opt/ruby/bin/ruby
+   # Or on M1 Mac
+   /opt/homebrew/opt/ruby/bin/ruby

    # Step4: Install Jekyll
    gem install --user-install bundler jekyll